Let It Go: Why Mariah Carey Will Rebound Just Fine From Her ‘Dick Clark’s Rockin’ Eve’ Performance [Opinion]

 — GayDaysLA ????️???????????? (@gaydaysLA) January 1, 2017

-The thing is, I can’t personally knock any of those people myself — mostly because I laughed with every response they posted, but not in a way that added to the mocking of Mimi (a popular nickname of Carey, for those who are confused).
-I laughed because… well, it really was kind of funny.
+The thing is, I can’t personally knock any of those people myself — mostly because I laughed at every response they posted, but not in a way that added to the mocking of Mimi (a popular nickname of Carey, for those who are confused).
+I laughed because, well, it really was kind of funny.

 About midway into the Dick Clark performance, once she realized that things were truly not going to get any better, Mariah Carey stopped being “Grammy-awarded legend Mariah Carey” and became the aforementioned Mimi.
-Those who are longtime Lambily (Carey’s fan base) will totally get what I mean by that, but for those out of the loop, what you all had the pleasure of witnessing Saturday night was the real, honest and truest Mariah Carey that you will ever see.
+Those who are longtime Lambily (Carey’s fan base) will totally get what I mean by that, but for those out of the loop, what you all had the pleasure of witnessing Saturday night was the real, honest and most true Mariah Carey that you will ever see.

-Now, I know what most of you are probably thinking at this point: the “real, honest and truest” Mariah Carey is supposed to be able to sing.
+Now, I know what most of you are probably thinking at this point: the “real, honest and most true” Mariah Carey is supposed to be able to sing.
 To that, I say, don’t get cute.
 You know, I know, and every person who shares even the most minuscule part of your DNA knows that she can sing you, I, and every person you’ve ever shared oxygen with, under the table and then some.

 Mariah’s going to get past this, and those who are somewhat inclined to believe otherwise will be proven wrong sooner rather than later when her fifteenth studio album, which was said to be coming in the new year from Mariah herself, as Digital Spy relays, drops.